Credit card fraud is the main concern of Americans -

 overall, these concerns are valid, due to defects in the credit delivery system which facilitate new account fraud.
 In addition, account recovery requires nothing more than access to credit card numbers, which are available in pirated or sensitive databases each time you hand your card to an employee of the gas station.

-viruses in emails or phishing emails continue to plague consumers and fraudsters become more sophisticated, the chances of being caught phishers increase.
+viruses in emails or phishing emails continue to plague consumers and fraudsters become more sophisticated, the chances of being caught increase.

 banks and companies will continue to feel the pressure as criminals targeting customer data.